BeguinMattis/Test-restoration-crud/README.md

 - Git / GitHub for code version management
 - Travis for continuous integration
 - Heroku for Web Application Deployment
-- Google Maps and Google Places as external APIs
+- Google Auth, Google Maps and Google Places as external APIs

 ## Schedule of work to be done :